MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/1-introduction.md

 Welcome to the StereoKit module!
-You'll learn how to set up StereoKit for Mixed Reality development and build Mixed Reality applications for different platforms.
-You'll also learn some of the key features of StereoKit.
+You'll learn how to set up StereoKit for Mixed Reality development with its key features and build Mixed Reality applications for different platforms.

-StereoKit is a code-first library aimed primarily at engineers and others who work in similar environments.
+StereoKit is a code-first library aimed initially at engineers and others who work on a similar platform.
 StereoKit concerns a large number of non-game C# developers.
 Visual Studio developers can continue working as they have in the past, using NuGet's extended functionality.

-Suppose you want to build an application without using any game engines such as unity and unreal.
-These game engines are vast, complex, and full of constraints; it is tedious for a regular user to build a small application.
-So in such a scenario, you can use StereoKit to develop your Mixed Reality applications.
+Suppose you want to build an application without using any game engines.
+Instead, you can use StereoKit to develop your Mixed Reality applications.

 You can develop custom applications using StereoKit as it focuses on non-game Mixed Reality use cases.
 You can also create high-quality Mixed Reality experiences using StereoKit.
 Furthermore, you can perform Mixed Reality operations natively using basic core APIs.
 Also, StereoKit helps You to overcome the complex game engine structures.